Create PNDA mirror components

 At provisioning time, when Minions execute SaltStack states, software from this server is downloaded, installed and configured.

 Before PNDA can be created, first we must create the directory structure and file sets to be placed on the PNDA mirror.

-PNDA can be created on Ubuntu or RHEL instances.
+PNDA can be created on CentOS or RHEL instances.
 Before building the PNDA mirror components, decide which instance type your deployment will use.